To do this, click on "cFos Power Brain Wallbox Configuration" and enter the following:

 Creation of a client certificate client1.crt, which is signed with the root certificate rootCA.crt above and the associated private key rootCA.key (the parameter -days again specifies how long the certificate is valid):openssl x509 -req -in client.csr -CA rootCA.crt -CAkey rootCA.key -CAcreateserial -out client.crt -days 365 -sha256

-You can operate a cFos Power Brain Wallbox in parallel with Modbus and OCPP, e.g. to integrate it into the local load management via Modbus and to connect it to a billing backend via OCPP.
-For this purpose, "Activate Modbus" must be activated in the settings of the cFos Power Brain wallbox and a TCP port or COM parameter must be configured so that the wallbox can be addressed via Modbus.
-In addition, an OCPP URL to the backend, the OCPP client ID and, if applicable, the OCPP connector ID must be set under OCPP settings.
+You can operate a cFos Power Brain Wallbox in parallel with Modbus and OCPP, e.g. to integrate it into local load management via Modbus and connect it to a billing backend via OCPP.
+To do this, "Enable Modbus" must be switched on in the settings of the cFos Power Brain Wallbox and a TCP port or COM parameter must be configured so that the wallbox can be addressed via Modbus.
+In addition, a URL to the OCPP backend, the OCPP client ID and, if applicable, the OCPP connector ID must be set under the OCPP settings.
 OCPP then starts loading processes, i.e. transactions.
-It determines whether the transaction is permitted on the basis of the transmitted RFID and starts loading if necessary.
+It therefore uses the transmitted RFID to determine whether the transaction is authorised and then starts loading if necessary.
 If no RFID reader is available, you can configure a fixed RFID that is known to the OCPP backend.
-Using Modbus, the charging current can now be regulated for load management purposes, i.e. the charging current specified by the OCPP charging profile can be reduced.
+The charging current can now be regulated by the load management via Modbus, i.e. the charging current specified by the OCPP charging profile can be reduced.
 The charging profile specifies the maximum charging current.
-The charging current is therefore always the minimum of the charging currents specified via Modbus and OCPP.
+The charging current is therefore always the minimum of the charging currents specified by Modbus and OCPP.
 Charging can also be temporarily deactivated and reactivated via Modbus or OCPP.
 Charging only takes place if both Modbus and OCPP backend allow charging.